2018’s Best Fish Food: Top Rated For Tropical & Freshwater Fish

 Hikari Bio-Pure Freeze Dried Blood Worms

-These worms are a pure treat for your fish.
+These worms are a pure treat.
 It is full of nutrients and freeze dried for easy feeding abilities.
-This is the closet food available to ‘fresh’ food and although it is near the most expensive types of fish food; your pets will thank you for getting them this dessert type of nutritional and healthy food.
+This is the closet food available to ‘fresh’ food and although it is near the most expensive types; your pets will thank you for getting them this dessert type of nutritional and healthy food.

 The worms will float due to being freeze-dried so if you want your bottom feeders to enjoy them as well, try soaking them in water for a little while, before putting them in the tank.